 - business problem or opportunity,

 - organisational capability to deliver the project outcomes.

 These project issues are an important part of the business case.
-They express the problems with the current situation and demonstrating the benefits of the new business vision.
+They express the problems with the current situation and demonstrate the benefits of the new business vision.

 The business case brings together the benefits, disadvantages, costs, and risks of the current situation and future vision so that executive management can decide if the project should go ahead.

 Many projects start life as a walk in the fog, which is fine in itself, but never see the light of day or stumble along aimlessly for too long because the clarity of scope, time-scale, cost, and benefits are not defined adequately during the first stages of the project.

 Is the Project Worth Doing?